CSpyridakis/FL/README.md

-# Fictional Language to C Compiler
+# Fictional Language to C Trans-compiler
- (a "Theory of Computation" course project using flex & bison)
+ ( Trans-compiler using flex & bison based on "Theory of Computation" course project)

 ## Build:

-  touch .depend
+  * touch .depend

-  make
+  * make (if you need only to make executables)

 ## Test:

-  ptucc < sample001.fl > sample001.c
+  * ./fl file.fl